Quick Answer (2026)

 - Not for: Very small teams with low monthly spend where manual reimbursement workflows remain cheaper.

-Brex is the best expense management platform for global teams that need multi-currency corporate cards and automated policy enforcement.
+Brex is the best expense management software for global teams that need multi-currency corporate cards and automated policy enforcement.
 Ramp wins on savings optimization and is the better pick for US-centric teams expanding internationally.
 For teams running through an EOR, the critical question is whether your expense tool can reimburse employees in local currency through your EOR’s payroll — or whether you’re creating a separate payment workflow.

 Summary